zarinplus/docs/README.md

 #### Body

-We add `mt_click_id` parameter to your offer's landing page via `GET` parameter you should send it back to our API endpoint.
+We add `mt_click_id` parameter to your offer's landing page via `GET` method you should send it back to API endpoint.

-_Attention: You should store mt_click_id value to their users cookie by yourself or just add our javascript tag to your landing page._
+_Attention: You should store mt_click_id value to their users cookie by yourself or just add `javascript tag` to your landing page._

-Read these parameters from users cookie and then send them to the API endpoint via `GET` or `POST` request.
+Read these parameters from users cookie and then send them to the API endpoint via `GET` or `POST` method.

 	{
 		"mt_click_id" : "80ee0fd84e32442122d68ce9bd3df1454f577a97",